oznur-ceng/oznur-ceng/README.md

 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and write code

+💬 Ask me about

+<p>I am currently working on object detection algorithms.
+I have done some web projects with Bootstrap.
+I always have a structure that likes to produce, develop and research.</p>